Providence Drug Crimes Lawyer

 - If you have a criminal record, be sure to go over any convictions, especially if there are any tied to drugs.

-Rhode Island drug crime attorney Stefanie A. Murphy has years of experience defending people who have been charged with drug crimes.
+Providence drug crime attorney Stefanie A. Murphy has years of experience defending people who have been charged with drug crimes.
 Stefanie knows how the state proceeds in these cases, where the weaknesses in their case are likely to be, which defenses are likely to succeed, and how to negotiate with the prosecution.
 Those charged with drug crimes deserve respect for their rights and a good defense.
-Call the Law Offices of Stefanie A. Murphy to schedule a free consultation with our Rhode Island drug crimes lawyer.
+Call the Law Offices of Stefanie A. Murphy to schedule a free consultation with our Providence drug crimes lawyer.